Balkars

 - Parental Engagement

-- Parents are actively involved in their children's education, often encouraging the learning of both Balkar and Russian languages.
+- Parents are actively involved in their children's education, often encouraging higher education and cultural literacy.

 - Family And Social Structure